xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

 In this article, we show you how to categorize test cases with tags and execute them in a dynamic test suite.

 ## Categorize Test Cases with Tags

+   > Notes:
+   >
+   > A tag can be reused across test cases, but you can not have a duplicated tag in a test case.

 ### Categorize test cases with Tags Management

 The **Tags Management** function allows you to manage all tags in one place.
 You can add/remove or edit tags in one or many selected test cases.